Skip to main content

-He has been recognized in a wide variety of publications, including Chambers Global, Chambers USA, Chambers Latin America, The Legal 500 US, The Legal 500 Latin America, Best Lawyers in America, "Best of the Best" USA Experts Guide, The Who's Who Legal, Super Lawyers, and Euromoney's Guide to the World's Leading Experts, amongst others.
-Notably, he has been ranked in Band 1 of the last five editions of Chambers Global (Latin America), and Chambers Latin America, and was designated by the Legal 500 Latin America as one of the "Leading Lawyers" in International Arbitration in its last seven editions.
-Further, he has been selected by Legal 500 US as one of the "Leading Lawyers" in its last 12 editions (in the last four of which he has been chosen as one of a select few "Hall of Fame" lawyers), and is ranked in Band 2 in Chambers USA and Chambers Global (USA).
+He has been recognized as a leading international arbitration practitioner in a wide variety of publications, including Chambers Global, Chambers USA, Chambers Latin America, The Legal 500 US, The Legal 500 Latin America, Best Lawyers in America, "Best of the Best" USA Experts Guide, Who's Who Legal, Super Lawyers, Lexology, and Euromoney's Guide to the World's Leading Experts, amongst others.
+Notably, he has been ranked in Band 1 of the last seven editions of Chambers Global (Latin America), and Chambers Latin America, and was designated by the Legal 500 Latin America as one of the "Leading Lawyers" in International Arbitration in its last eight editions.
+Further, he has been selected by Legal 500 US as one of the "Leading Lawyers" in its last 12 editions (in the last four of which he was also chosen as one of a select few "Hall of Fame" lawyers), and is ranked in Band 2 in Chambers USA and Chambers Global (USA).
 He has also been ranked as a specialist in Public International Law in seven editions of Chambers Global.

 Mr. Di Rosa's practice centers on the representation of sovereign States and private sector companies in complex and high-stakes international arbitration, litigation, and public international law matters, including in particular disputes between investors and States under investment treaties.
-He has particularly broad experience with sovereign States, as he has represented or advised in international arbitration and/or litigation matters numerous States throughout the globe, including those of Bulgaria, Chile, Colombia, Costa Rica, Czech Republic, Dominican Republic, Ecuador, Egypt, Israel, Paraguay, Peru, Slovakia, South Korea, Sri Lanka, Thailand, Türkiye (formerly “Turkey”), and Venezuela.
+He has especially broad experience with sovereign States, as he has represented or advised in international arbitration and/or litigation matters numerous States throughout the globe, including Bulgaria, Chile, Colombia, Costa Rica, Czech Republic, Dominican Republic, Ecuador, Egypt, Israel, Paraguay, Peru, Slovakia, South Korea, Sri Lanka, Thailand, Türkiye, Uruguay, and Venezuela.

-Although his practice spans all geographic regions of the globe, his main area of expertise is in legal matters relating to Latin America (acquired both in the private sector and the US federal government), along with a fully bilingual (Spanish-English) and bicultural background.
+Although his practice spans all geographic regions of the globe, his main area of expertise is in legal matters relating to Latin America (acquired both in the private sector and the U.S. federal government).
+His work in that area is aided by native language skills in Spanish and English, and a fully bicultural background.

 Experience